TheoXiong/electron-find/README.md

  Close the find window when it has opened.
  &nbsp;
   ` findInPage.destroy() `
- Close the find window, and release memery.
+ Close the find window, and release memory.